Obtaining A New MR Scanning Badge

 No. If you are not currently scanning you can complete the trainings at any time prior to when you need access to the bays.

-What if I got my Green/Yellow badge after April 1st?
+What if I recently received my yellow/green/other badge and did the HealthStream training?
 Do I still need to do the recertification?

 How do I book a Yellow Badge Safety Training?